raptorshc/RAPTOR/README.md

 Helpful link for installing libraries: https://www.arduino.cc/en/hacking/libraries

 Summary:
-	Copy the contents of the 'libraries' folder into Documents\Arduino\libraries
+	Copy the contents of the 'libraries' folder into Documents\Arduino\libraries.
 	The RAPTOR.ino file should then happily compile in the Arduino IDE.